 The power of small change was something Alex believed in, and it’s something that WE Charity and Me to We empower throughout the world.
-Rumble and Roar was started in order to support two projects the Remember Alex Project is involved with.
+Rumble and Roar is now in its fourth year and we have been able to support several projects with the funds raised.

-In the first year of Rumble and Roar, our initial project was started to provide ongoing funding for an annual bursary to support a student (or two) to participate in a Me to We international trip.
-These students are exceptional, motivated and inspirational teens.
+In the first year of Rumble and Roar, our initial project was to provide ongoing funding for an annual bursary to support a student (or two) to participate in a Me to We international trip.
+These students are exceptional, motivated and inspirational.
 Despite dealing with their own challenges in life, they are keen for an opportunity to open their eyes to the larger world and find how they fit into this wider view on life.
 They learn leadership skills which they bring back to their communities.
 Our bursary just gives them a little boost up and one step closer to their goal which they work so hard to attain.
 It’s a joy and an honour to contribute in a small way to their future.
 Because of the money raised in 2016, our bursary is now self sustaining, and this year we gave $500 to two young women who are on their way to Kenya in June 2018.
 We know this will be a life changing opportunity for them!

 One student we supported who was able to go to Kenya – shared a bit about her trip on her return: